bernshawcui/aws-learning/concepts_to_cover.md

 - Provide temporary AWS credentials for accessing AWS services
 - Maps users to IAM roles
 - Output: Provides temporary AWS credentials (Access Key ID, Secret Access Key, and Session Token)

+**Amazon Lambda Concurrency**

+*Reserved:*
+- Sets an upper limit on the number of concurrent executions for a function.
+- Use case: Ensuring function does not scale beyond a certain point, often for cost control or to manage downstream resources

+*Provisioned:*
+- Initializes a requested number of execution environments so that they are prepared to respond immediately to function invocations, eliminating cold starts
+- Use case: Ensuring consistently low latency for function, especially for user-facing applications or high-volume event processing